jgoizueta/flt/README.txt

 == BinNum Input/Output

-BinNum can be defined with a decimal string literal and converted to one with to_s, as DecNum, but in this case these are inexact operations subject to some specific precision limits.
+BinNum can be defined with a decimal string literal and converted to one with to_s, as DecNum, but since this involves a change of base these are inexact operations subject to some specific precision limits.

-On input, e.g. BinNum('0.1'), the context precision is used to define the precision of the result, i.e. the produced number is rounded to the context precision, unlike DecNum.

-On output the number's precision (number_of_digits) is used, so that the output converts back to the same number if the same precision is used; the context is ignored.
+If we define the number with a binary literal, no base conversion is involved and the result is exactly defined;

-If we define a number with the sign-coefficient-exponent constructor, the context precision is ignored as with DecNum.
-The next produces a number with just 1-bit of precision:
+here we define a number with just one bit of precision:

-  x = BinNum(+1, 1, -3)
+  x = BinNum('0.001', :base=>2)
   puts x.number_of_digits                          # -> 1
+  puts x.to_s(:base=>2)                            # -> 0.001

+Note that we could have defined it with more precision, e.g.

+  y = BinNum('0.001000', :base=>2)
+  puts y.number_of_digits                          # -> 4
+  puts y.to_s(:base=>2)                            # -> 0.001000

-Now, if we convert it to a decimal string, the internal precision (1 bit) is used, so it contains little
+But let's get back to our one bit quantity, x, and convert it to a decimal string.
+Since the internal precision is only one bit it contains very little information:
-information:

   puts x                                           # -> 0.1

-Let's convert that output back to another BinNum.
-Note that the new number will be rendered exactly as the original number in decimal, but has been defined with the context precision, so:
+We can obtain more digits with the :all_digits option which show all the decimal digits that are significative for the given precision of 1 bit:

+  puts x.to_s(:all_digits=>true)                     # -> 0.12

+We can also obtain the exact value of x by using the Num.convert_exact method to convert it to decimal (base 10):

+  puts Num.convert_exact(x,10)                     # -> 0.125

+Let's convert the default decimal output back to another BinNum which will preserve its precision:

   y = BinNum(x.to_s)

+The result may seem ok:

   puts y                                            # -> 0.1

+But is not exactly what we originally had:

-  puts BinNum(x.to_s) == x                       # -> false
+  puts y==x                                        # -> false
-  puts y.number_of_digits                          # -> 53
+  puts y                                           # -> 0.1

-Both numbers are not equal.
-If we show them in binary with to_s(:base=>2) no conversion is needed and the exact values are shown and we see the difference:

-  puts x.to_s(:base=>2)                            # -> 0.001
+  puts y.number_of_digits                          # -> 5
-  puts y.to_s(:base=>2)                            # -> 1.100110011001100110011001100110011001100110011001101E-4
+  puts y.to_s(:base=>2)                            # -> 0.00011010

+The new value y has gained some digits because of the intermediate conversion to decimal: one decimal digit contains more information than one bit, and the result shows that.

-If we wanted to convert back the decimal value to the original value we had to use the original precision for the conversion:
+If we wanted to preserve exactly the number we should have done this:

-  y = BinNum(x.to_s, :precision=>x.number_of_digits)
+  y = BinNum(x.to_s, :fixed, :precision=>x.number_of_digits)
-  puts x == y                                      # -> true
+  puts y==x                                         # -> true

+To preserve the value we had to explicitly determine how many bits should y have.

+With the :fixed options the number produced by BinNum is rounded to the context precision (which can be overriden as in the example by other options):

+  puts BinNum(x.to_s, :fixed, :precision=>32).to_s(:base=>2) # -> 0.00011001100110011001100110011001101
+  puts BinNum(x.to_s, :fixed, :precision=>1).to_s(:base=>2)  # -> 0.001

 Note also that if we normalize a value we will change it's precision to that of the context:

   puts x.number_of_digits                          # -> 1
   puts x.normalize.number_of_digits                # -> 53
+  puts x.normalize.to_s                            # -> 0.125

 == More Information